 About Us

-Assumption Parish is located in the south-central portion of Louisiana in an irregular shape.
-It is approximately 30 miles south of Baton Rouge and 60 miles west of New Orleans, with the southern tip of the parish being about 25 miles from the Gulf of Mexico.
-The parish is bordered by Iberville and Ascension Parishes to the north, St. James and Lafourche Parishes to the east, Terrebonne and St. Mary Parishes to the south, and St. Martin and Iberia Parishes to the west.
-It has a total area of 236,962 acres, including 21,654 acres of water.
-The highest elevation in the parish is 23 feet above sea level along the high natural levee of Bayou Lafourche near Donaldsonville, while the lowest elevations are near sea level in the swamps south of Lake Verret.
+Assumption Parish is situated in the south-central region of Louisiana and has an irregular shape.
+It is approximately 30 miles south of Baton Rouge and 60 miles west of New Orleans, with its southern tip located about 25 miles from the Gulf of Mexico.
+The parish is bordered by Iberville and Ascension Parishes to the north; St. James and Lafourche Parishes to the east; Terrebonne and St. Mary Parishes to the south; and St. Martin and Iberia Parishes to the west.
+Assumption Parish encompasses a total area of 236,962 acres, comprising 21,654 acres of water.
+The highest elevation in the parish is 23 feet above sea level, found along the natural levee of Bayou Lafourche near Donaldsonville.
+In contrast, the lowest elevations are near sea level in the swamps south of Lake Verret.

-The population of Assumption Parish was 19,654 in 1970.
-The first permanent settlements in the region were established by the French and Spanish in the middle of the 18th century along the Lafourche, between the present towns of Donaldsonville and Napoleonville.
-The population grew from 1755 to 1765 with the immigration of the exiled Acadians, who cleared the land and built homes.
-Many of their descendants still live in the parish.
-Assumption Parish was created as the 8th parish of the territory by an act of the legislature of Orleans territory in 1807.
-Napoleonville, located on Bayou Lafourche, is the parish seat.
+As of 1970, the population of Assumption Parish was 19,654.
+The first permanent settlements in the area were established by the French and Spanish in the mid-18th century along the Lafourche, between what are now the towns of Donaldsonville and Napoleonville.
+The population increased from 1755 to 1765 due to the immigration of exiled Acadians, who cleared the land and built homes.
+Many of their descendants still reside in the parish today.
+Assumption Parish was created as the 8th parish of the Orleans territory by an act of the legislature in 1807.
+Napoleonville, located on Bayou Lafourche, serves as the parish seat.

-Assumption Parish has alluvial soil divided into three classes: sandy loam, mixed soil, and black land.
-Much of the flooded soils are in woodland, and the most valuable land lies along Bayou Lafourche.
-Sugarcane is the main crop, with the parish producing more sugar in proportion to its area than any other parish in Louisiana.
-The parish's loamy soils are well suited to the production of truck and vegetable crops, although commercial crops are not produced extensively at present.
+The parish features alluvial soil divided into three classes: sandy loam, mixed soil, and black land.
+Much of the flooded soil is found in woodland areas, while the most valuable land lies along Bayou Lafourche.
+Sugarcane is the primary crop, and Assumption Parish produces more sugar in proportion to its area than any other parish in Louisiana.
+The parish's loamy soils are also well-suited for growing truck crops and vegetables, although commercial cultivation of these crops is not extensive at present.

-Bayou Lafourche is an important Mississippi River distributary that flows from Donaldsonville southward through the parish.
+Bayou Lafourche is a significant distributary of the Mississippi River that flows south from Donaldsonville through the parish.
 It is 107 miles long and empties into the Gulf of Mexico.
-The parish is also linked with many navigable bayous on the west side through the Intracoastal Waterway.
-Louisiana Highway 1 (LA 1) runs along the western bank of Bayou Lafourche, known as the longest street in the world, with many houses built close to each other for almost the entire 107-mile length.
-Several bridges connect Highway 1 and Highway 308 on the opposite bank.
-U.S. Highway 90 passes through the extreme southern part of the parish.
-Assumption Parish also has landing strips for small aircraft but no commercial air stations.
+The parish is connected to many navigable bayous on its western side through the Intracoastal Waterway.
+Louisiana Highway 1 (LA 1) runs along the western bank of Bayou Lafourche, noted for being the longest street in the world, with many houses closely spaced along its entire 107-mile length.
+Several bridges connect Highway 1 to Highway 308 on the opposite bank.
+U.S. Highway 90 runs through the southern part of the parish.
+Additionally, Assumption Parish has landing strips for small aircraft, but no commercial airports.